hyperledger-archives/fabric/docs/README.md

 ## Hyperledger Fabric Documentation
 The Hyperledger [fabric](https://github.com/hyperledger/fabric) is an implementation of blockchain technology, that has been collaboratively developed under the Linux Foundation's [Hyperledger Project](http://hyperledger.org).
-It leverages familiar and proven technologies, and offers a modular architecture that allows pluggable implementations of various function including membership services, consensus, and smart contracts (chaincode) execution.
+It leverages familiar and proven technologies, and offers a modular architecture that allows pluggable implementations of various function including membership services, consensus, and smart contracts (Chaincode) execution.
 It features powerful container technology to host any mainstream language for smart contracts development.

 To contribute to this documentation, create an issue for any requests for clarification or to highlight any errors, or you may fork and update the [source](https://github.com/hyperledger/fabric), and submit a pull request.